TISUnion/Carpet-TIS-Addition/README.md

 - `merged`: Log all events and merged continuous same events
 - `unique`: Log the first unique event in every gametick

+Attributes:
 - Default value: `merged`
 - Suggested options: `all`, `merged`, `unique`

+## damage

+`/log damage <target>`

+Info when a living entity gets damage and display how the damage gets calculated

+Available logging targets:
+- `all`: Log damage from all living entities
+- `players`: Log damage with player participation
+- `me`: Log damage related to yourself

+Attributes:
+- Default value: `all`
+- Suggested options: `all`, `players`, `me`

 # Commands